Art 103 – History of Art: Prehistoric to Gothic

 A research paper on an artist, a work of art, a building/monument, a movement, or topic covered in class.

 Paper Writing Assistance

 If you need more help with research, ask a librarian!
 Stop by the Reference Desk, or contact a librarian by phone, email, or chat for more help.
 Find our contact information on the right side of this page.

 Reference books and online databases are a great place to begin your research.
-Just a few examples of reference books and databases related to art & biography are listed below.
+A few examples of reference books and databases related to art and biography are listed below.

 These resources are available in the Luria Library Reference section.
 You can take notes or pages can be photocopied at ten cents a page.

 - Encyclopedia of World Art – R 700 E56 (17 volumes with 4 supplements)

 - Dictionary of Art – R 703 T948d (34 volumes)

 - Oxford Companion to Western Art – R 703 B856o

 - The Oxford Dictionary of the Middle Ages – R 909.07 B626o